 Follow the Normandy coast, going from above Caen in the east close to Sainte-Mère-Eglise in the west, learn all about the history of what happened at Utah, Omaha, Gold, Juno and Sword on 6 June 1944.

 And there is so much more.....

-Ducey is less than 10 minutes from the French Country Cottage and the nearest town with a wonderful chanteaux and beautiful gardens.
+Ducey is less than 10 minutes from Les Basses Beaulinges and the nearest town with a wonderful chanteaux and beautiful gardens.
 The river Salune (salmon fishing in season) runs through Ducey and you can just rest on the bridgestaring at the at the weir.
 A selection of shops including Boucherie, Patisserie, Hairdressers, Pharmacie and large Carrefour supermarket (open 9am to 7.15pm Mondays to Saturdays and Sundays 9am to noon).

 Avranches has good shopping in the Centre ville or 2 Commercial centres and is just 15 minutes away.
 Many treasures are hidden in Avranches.
 The city preserves the manuscripts of Le Mont-Saint-Michel; a prestigious collection where the public can discover the secrets of in 'The Scriptorial' museum.
 On Saturday mornings enter the rue des Chapeliers or by the rue de Boudrie and you are in the heart of the market where you will find many interesting stalls.

 Saint-Hilaire-du-Harcouët is just 15 minutes away and offers a variety of shops, restaurants, cafes and bars (children allowed).
 Every Wednesday morning there is a fantastic large market where you can buy clothes, local produce, livestock etc, it really is worth a morning out and finish it off with a rather tasty hotdog or burger for lunch!i